Check your train times before you travel. Download our timetables for updated routes and times along with helpful information for your journey

-Southeastern passengers will soon benefit from 68 extra carriages which will be added to trains on the busiest services from mid-September.
-These carriages will provide over 5,000 additional seats into London in the morning peak alone, enabling thousands more people to travel in greater comfort.
-More information here.
-Alternative, you can view a map of additional carriages here.
+Southeastern passengers can benefit from 68 extra carriages which have been added on our busiest services.
+These carriages provide over 5,000 additional seats into London in the morning peak alone, enabling thousands more people to travel in greater comfort.

 Summary of changes

 We are planning to re-instate services to and from London Bridge after the completion of major works at the station in 2018.
 This means some changes to our timetable effective from Sunday 31 December 2017.
 Our new timetables are valid from 31 December 2017 to 19 May 2018, but because of major engineering work associated with the Thameslink Programme, the actual first date of full running will be Tuesday 2 January 2018.